crustio/Crust-Grants-Program/applications/switchswap.md

 - Promote: get the collaboration with Crust Network/blockchain network to create a campaign in which users can get rewards if they create the NFT
 - Develop new types of NFT that attract new users (such as Cryptopunks style NFT on IPFS)
+- Develop minigame we feel motivated to develop: lottery, funny betting events,...
+- Develop small tools in Funbox: check approvals of tokens and revoke (this tool is very useful for ERC20 holders to check whether their account has risk to be hacked), check APY of some projects.
+These tools and minigames are not related to Crust Network but in reality it'll attract users to the platform.

 ## Additional Information